codekeyz/dart-blog/README.md

 $ dart pub run build_runner build --delete-conflicting-outputs
 ```

-If something's not working, just remember to re-run the command.

 ### Database Migration

 This project comes with a CLI for running migrations on your database.
 There are only 3 main commands for now. `migrate`, `migrate:reset` and `migrate:rollback`.